sheilbronn/Manage-Gluon-MQTT/README.md

 * -c (commands): One or more management commands to be executed (comma-separated), see below for details.
 * -s (server): If the script is not run locally on the Freifunk node itself (localhost), the SSH names of one or more other Freifunk nodes maybe passed with -s (comma-seperated)
 * -g (give): In the output add an informative line with host and command (useful für multiple commands and hosts)
-* -v (verbose): more, verbose output from the script as well as intermediate steps
+* -v (verbose): more, verbose output from the script as well as intermediate steps.
+Additional -v's add more verbosity.
 * -x (execute): each shell command is echoed to stdout before execution (for debugging)
 * -q (quit): no output on stdout
 * -h (host): name or IP adress of the MQTT broker (momentarily still -m).
-    The public test broker test.mosquitto.org may be abbreviated as -h test.
+    The public test broker test.mosquitto.org may be abbreviated as -h test. iot.eclipse.ors as -h eclipse.
     If no broker is given, mosquitto_pub and mosquitto_sub will use their defaults (see their manual pages)
 * -m (mqtt): use MQTT or not (currently only implied by -p)
 * -p : support Homie or Home-Assistant auto-discovery (not fully verified yet)